-Start of Tx
+Start Tx

 This sets the character that will be sent prior to sending data in the selected file.
 The most common character used is the percent, %.
 Choose a setting as specified in the CNC manual.
-If your file already contains a % at the beginning, set to none so duplicate % signs are not sent.
+If the character is already in the NC files then select "none" so the character is not sent twice.